 Collaborating projects

 During e-ScienceTalk, seventeen collaborations with other EC- funded Projects have been formed (CHAIN, CRISP, EGI, EDGI, e-irgsp3, EMI, EU-IndiaGrid, EUDAT, ERINA+,GISELA, GlobalExcursion, iMENTORS, LINKSCEEM, neuGRID, Shiwa, Virtus and WeNMR).
 This opened up iSGTW to a number of different scientific communities.
 The projects are incredibly diverse (ESFRI projects, Virtual Research Organisations, Educational/outreach projects) and serve different scientific communities (Life sciences, Physics etc.).
-The e-ScienceTalk project has signed a Memoranda of Understanding (MoU) with each project which has prove be mutually beneficial. iSGTW provides a platform to post announcements and publish applications and research findings.
+The e-ScienceTalk project has signed a Memoranda of Understanding (MoU) with each project which has proven to be mutually beneficial. iSGTW provides a platform to post announcements and publish applications and research findings.
 In return, the MoU partners promote e-ScienceTalk’s products to their communities and contacts.
 A number of projects have also had iSGTW as a joint or sole media sponsors for smaller events/workshops that it organises.
 This involves adding the e-ScienceTalk logos and links to e-ScienceTalk products to the event website, in return for promotional activities for the event.
-Below some of the articles developed from these events (see Figure 3).
+Below are two of the articles developed from these events (see Figure 3).
 In addition to attending events, projects have advertised iSGTW to their membership at various times during the project.
 In July 2012, a ‘Why subscribe?’ email was sent via MoU partners to invite members of collaborating projects to sign up to receive the newsletter (see Figure 4).